Key Takeaways

 3. Connecticut

-• Deadlines: All existing deadlines have passed.
-Employers with 5+ employees are currently required to comply.
+Deadlines: All existing deadlines have passed.
+Employers with 5+ employees must offer a qualified plan.

 Learn more about MyCTSavings